annah-vu/annah-vu/README.md

 Hello, my name is Anna!

 :computer: I am a Data Science alumni from CodeUp!
-(Florence Cohort)
+(Florence Cohort, 2021)

-:mortar_board: I have an MBA - Finance, and a BBA in Management!
+:mortar_board: I graduated with: MBA - Finance (2020), and a BBA in Management (2019)!

 :tennis: I love to play tennis!